Competitive Grantmaking Guidelines

 3. Large organizations with many branches or departments (e.g. colleges, universities, YMCA, public libraries) must submit requests from the president’s office or the development office.

-Proposal Restrictions:
+Proposal Restrictions

-Funding Purpose: If eligible, applicants may request a grant in one of the following three categories:
+Funding Purpose.
+If eligible, applicants may request a grant in one of the following three categories:

-2. General Operating for Emerging Organizations: Organizations with documented revenue under $25,000 (based on previous fiscal year) may request a general operating support grant in this category.
+revenue under $25,000 (based on previous fiscal year) may request a general operating support grant in this category.
 General operating support is defined as funding to maintain current programs and/or operations.

-$100,000 (based on previous fiscal year) may request a general operating support grant in this category.
+3. General Operating Support: Organizations with documented revenue between $25,000-$100,000 (based on previous fiscal year) may request a general operating support grant in this category.

-organizations two opportunities to receive general operating support funding as they grow.
+The two general operating categories are the same in substance; they simply give emerging organizations two opportunities to receive general operating support funding as they grow.
 Eligible organizations (under $25,000 revenue) may receive General Operating for Emerging Organizations funding one time only.
-Eligible organizations ($25,000 – $100,000 revenue) may receive General Operating Support funding one time only.
+Eligible organizations ($25,000-$100,000 revenue) may receive General Operating Support funding one time only.
 Any grants awarded from 2023 on are counted toward these limits.

 Grant Terms